 We assume a 7% discount rate, and the initial oil price considered in the simulation model is \$90 per barrel, and is assumed to increase annually at 2% in real terms.
 We also consider sensitivity analyses with starting prices of oil at \$50 and \$120 per barrel, which are also assumed to increase at a real rate of 2% per year.
+To account for historic increases in resource estimates in the Gulf of Mexico (e.g., ICF 2008), we use a set of sensitivity analyses of growth for resource estimates.
+Our primary analyses use a 2.29% annual resource growth in resource estimates, which is based on the growth rate of proven reserves from ICF, 2008.
 Other data and key parameters and assumptions in the field simulation can be found in Section III.A of the Technical Report.